ORNL-QCI/ExaTENSOR/README.md

      taking into account the number of MPI processes per node, oversubscription, etc.
      The test should normally take less than a minute to run.

+LINKING WITH OTHER APPS: See link.txt after building ExaTENSOR.

 KNOWN ISSUES:
-     (a) So far the most stable openmpi version is 3.1.0.
-Other openmpi versions have issues with the THREAD_MULTIPLE support of passive-target one-sided MPI communication over dynamic MPI windows.
-The IBM Spectrum-MPI derivative of openmpi is stable.
-     (b) So far the MPICH/3.2.1 implementation is the recommended one.
-         Cray-MPICH derivative of MPICH sometimes hangs in MPI_Win_unlock() and MPI_Win_flush().
-     (c) GNU 9.1 gfortran introduced a regression resulting in an Internal Compiler Error due to inability to generate finalization wrappers for tens_signature_t and tens_shape_t derived types in INTRAVIRT/tensor_recursive.F90.
+     (a) GNU 9.1 gfortran introduced a regression resulting in an Internal Compiler Error due to inability to generate finalization wrappers for tens_signature_t and tens_shape_t derived types in INTRAVIRT/tensor_recursive.F90.